kni-neu/website-6120/_homeworks/homework-3.md

 #### submission instructions

-* Commit your `*.py` or `*.ipynb` (either is fine as long as they are commented appropriately), `output.txt`, and `name-submission-3.pdf` to that repository and provide the URL via [Gradescope](gradescope.com/courses/583114/assignments/3398384) before 5pm, Tuesday, October 10.
+* Commit your `*.py` or `*.ipynb` (either is fine as long as they are commented appropriately), `output.txt`, and `name-submission-3.pdf` to that repository and provide the URL via [Gradescope](https://www.gradescope.com/courses/690988/assignments/4010650) before 5pm, Thursday, February 8.

 * Make sure that you have documented your code with comments so that the TA can have an easier time understanding your logic.
-This will, in some cases, result in at least partial cre dit.
+This will, in some cases, result in at least partial credit.

 * Include a diagram of your pipeline description in your writeup.